Regression and Simulation Methods

 Assessment

-This module is assessed through a single assignment, based on the 5 lectures on GLMs and simulation.
+This module is assessed through a single assignment, based on the 5 lectures on GLMs and simulation (week 6 onwards).

 Prerequisites